fall inside a hole

 The new coach moldings are nearly identical to (and clearly adapted from) the older molds with the pantographs removed.
 This version of the coach is generally easier to find and has identical construction other than the molding of the shell.
 The chassis are identical.
 The made in Japan text in the coach shell is down at the other end from the earlier version.

-In 1980 after the D51 Express Train had been off sale for a few years the de facto "normal" D51 individual release became the D51 with Light.
+One rather discolored coach was also included in the same lot the two D-51s came from.
+In 1980 when the D-51 Express Train went out of production the de facto "normal" D51 individual release became the D51 with Light.